 Suite-Me-Up: Many of the rooms and suites provide spectacular views of the city or the Danube River.
 The four guestroom categories each take inspiration from The Duchess’s exuberant lifestyle and early 20th century Budapest.
 Each bedroom is over four meters in height and celebrates Hungarian culture throughout with delicately handcrafted headboards, traditional fishbone parquet floors and lavish spa-style bathrooms inspired by the iconic thermal baths of Hungary.
 A color palette of teal, green, gold, and copper decorates the rooms, reflecting the hues of the Budapest roofscape.
 Accommodations peak with the Crown Tower Suite, which spans three floors and boasts panoramic 360-degree views of the city.
 The Maria Klotid Royal Suite serves as a reinterpretation of the Duchess’s private apartment, housing a spacious master bedroom, bathroom, living room, and separate study.
 Modern and historic furniture span the opulent chamber along with chandeliers, handmade glass mosaics, and parquet floors.

-✅ free Wi-Fi • size matters: 130 rooms & suites • hotel opened: June 2021 • architecture: Péter Dajka and Puhl Antal (Budapest) • interior design: MKV Design (London) • parking possible nearby (charged) • pets allowed on request • 24-hour front desk
+✅ free Wi-Fi • size matters: 130 room, including 19 suites ( • hotel opened: June 2021 • architecture: Péter Dajka and Puhl Antal (Budapest) • interior design: MKV Design • parking possible nearby (charged) • pets allowed on request • 24-hour front desk • wheelchair accessible